Recap: The Legend Of Korra S 1 E 5 The Spirit Of Competition

 - Burping Contest: Korra and Bolin get into one on their date, much to the horror of the other patrons in the restaurant.
 Korra seems to come out on top.

 - Breather Episode: While Episodes 3 and 4 were dark and dramatic, setting up the threat of Amon; this one focuses more on the Love Triangle and Tournament Arc.
+It's the only Breather Episode of the entire Book.

 - Continuity Nod: